wxphp/wxphp/README.md

 Download wxWidgets tar file and uncompress it on your directory of choice or svn checkout with:

+*NOTE: Remember to use tar.bz2 when downloading sources, using the zip file results on compilation errors under linux, since file line endings are formatted for windows.

 	svn checkout http://svn.wxwidgets.org/svn/wx/wxWidgets/trunk wxWidgets